MediScribe/docjet-mobile/docs/current/dev-ui-playground.md

 3. Modify the code within `job_list_playground.dart` and/or the specific widgets (like `lib/features/jobs/presentation/widgets/job_list_item.dart`) being tested.
 4. Use hot reload/restart to see changes instantly.
 5. Once a design is finalized, transfer the necessary code changes from the playground/widgets back into the production widgets/pages.
 6. Ensure the final production code is covered by appropriate tests (ViewModel tests, Cubit tests, potentially Golden tests for stable UI).

+## Testing Features

+The playground includes several testing utilities to help developers validate functionality:

+-   **Manual Sync Button**: A cloud upload icon in the navigation bar that directly triggers `JobRepository.syncPendingJobs()`.
+This helps test the sync process independent of the automatic 15-second timer.
+When pressed, it will log the outcome of the sync process to the console.
+-   **Lorem Ipsum Job Creation**: Creates test jobs with placeholder data and empty audio files for testing job creation and sync behavior.